 Now that you have a working repo, it is straightforward to create a real world setup.
 Generating a repo in place like we did above is very easy, that is why this HOWTO started there, but it is not as secure as it should be if your repo is going to be your main distribution point.
 For example, the repo signing keys should not ever be on a public server.

-your repo on a separate server via ssh.
-So start a new repo from scratch
+changes to your repo on a separate server via ssh.
+So start a new repo from

 mkdir ~/fdroid cd ~/fdroid fdroid init cp /path/to/\*.apk ~/fdroid/repo/ fdroid update --create-metadata emacs config.py # add the serverwebroot, etc. fdroid server update -v